themakshter/round-the-world/README.md

 ```

 You will also need to copy over the `assets` folder into the main directory you will have the html file running this game.
+Secondly, you should also incldue the libraries listed as dependencies into your main file as in this project's demo `index.html` as they weren't really designed to be modular.
+There might be some work to convert them in the future for this library but it's low on priorities.

 ## Contributing